 - Other Spanish vocabulary: el/la zombi

-In both packs, you’ll find color and black-and-white pages.
+In free Spanish zombie preschool/kindergarten pack, you’ll find color and black-and-white pages.
 However, the color pages will also print in black-and-white.
 There are eight (8) clarifying / translation pages for anyone who wants to work with the pack but doesn’t speak Spanish.
 And, there are more than thirty (30) pages of activities broken into the following preschool and kindergarten categories.

 Beyond learning to count in Spanish (1-10), this pack speeds kids’ number visualization skills through ten-frames.
 When students can visualize and repeat their learning, it “sticks” better, and that’s what ten frames are all about.